MicrosoftDocs/customer-insights/ci-docs/measure-builder.md

    1. Select the **Attributes** tab.
    1. Data entity: Choose the entity that includes the attribute you want to measure.
    1. Data attribute: Choose the attribute you want to use in the aggregation function to calculate the measure.
 You can only select one attribute at a time.
-   1. You can also select a data attribute from an existing measure by selecting the **Measures** tab, or you can search for an entity or measure name.
+   1. Optionally, choose a data attribute from an existing measure by selecting the **Measures** tab, or search for an entity or measure name.
    1. Select **Add** to add the selected attribute to the measure.

-1. To build more complex measures, you can add more attributes or use math operators on your measure function.
+1. To build more complex measures, add more attributes or use math operators on your measure function.

 1. To add filters, select the **Filter** in the configuration area.
 Applying filters will only use the records that match the filters to calculate the measure.